edwardgurney/football-quiz/README.md

    1. The goal of the site is to provide a challenging quiz to entertain online users.
    2. For users to want to return and test themselves again.
    3. For the quiz to be a football based quiz scoring points similar to a football tournament.
+   4. To provide a 'quick fix' to football fans who want to test their knowledge, beat their existing score or even (in a future version) beat their frineds in an online community.

  - *First Time User Goals*<br>
     1. Easy to understand on the landing page so I can understand the rules as quickly as possible.
-    2. For the quiz to be fun where I can score points realted to football questions.
+    2. For the quiz to be fun where I can score points related to football questions.
     3. To start playing the game quickly without having to fill out any information.
     4. I'd like to know when I get an answer correct or incorrect and have a total score.
+    5. To have quick games that I can test myself on when I have a spare few minutes, maybe on the tube, bus or just to kill some time.

  - *Returning User Goals*<br>